mathewrtaylor/Pandas_Introduction_Tutorial/README.md

 # Pandas_Introduction_Tutorial
-An Introduction to using Pandas
+An Introduction to using Pandas.
+Intended to give give some basic usage with pandas, and reading from CSV and xlsx files.

+Data for the Putting it all together is sourced from https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/42MVDX&version=6.0
+Converted to an xlsx and tabbed by decade

 ## Installation